-Tax-financed funding advocates also assert that "clean elections" programs increase the proportion of women in state legislatures.
-Again, the Center examined this claim by examining the number of female legislators in Arizona and Maine, both before and after their taxpayerfunded campaign programs began.74 We found that the average number of female legislators in both states actually declined slightly after Arizona and Maine began providing taxpayer dollars to state legislative candidates.75
+funded campaign programs began.75 We found that the average number of female legislators in both states actually declined slightly after Arizona and Maine began providing taxpayer dollars to state legislative candidates.76

 Finally, champions of tax-financed funding programs have alleged that such programs actually save taxpayer dollars due to the alleged decrease in so-called "special interest" influence.
-The Center tested this theory by evaluating the tax burdens and the rate of growth in government spending in Arizona and Maine both before and after each state's "clean elections" program went into effect.76 The Center found that "once legislators began relying upon taxpayer dollars to fund their political campaigns, both states' spending grew at a faster rate than the national average."77 As a result, we concluded that "there is no evidence to support the claim that replacing private, voluntary contributions to candidates with tax-financed funds will lead to savings for taxpayers."78
+The Center tested this theory by evaluating the tax burdens and the rate of growth in government spending in Arizona and Maine both before and after each state's tax-financing program went into effect.77 The Center found that "once legislators began relying upon taxpayer dollars to fund their political campaigns, both states' spending grew at a faster rate than the national average."78 As a result, we concluded that "there is no evidence to support the claim that replacing private, voluntary contributions to candidates with tax-financed funds will lead to savings for taxpayers."79

-A statewide tax-financed program in New York is likely to be expensive and VII. rise in cost over time.
+VIII.
+Lastly, a citywide tax-financed program in Washington D.C. is likely to be expensive and rise in cost over time.